pnorouzi/Robot-Parallel-Motion-Planning/README.md

 ### Bloopers:

-Here are some bloopers showing that everyone can and will make mistakes along the way lol :)
+Here are some bloopers showing that anyone can and will make mistakes along the way lol :)

 <img src="images/blooper/booper1.gif" width="370"> <img src="images/blooper/haha.gif" width="380">